Better Know Your Hitchcock: The Man Who Knew Too Much

 Hitchcock had to satisfy a contract with Paramount, so he remade his own movie twenty years late, but he didn’t do it half ass: he wouldn’t let the screen writer see the original or read the script (Hitchcock just told him what he needed to know) or watch the 1934 version of the movie.
 Instead, Hitchcock just told him the plot points he needed to know.

 It might start a little slow, but once The Man Who Knew Too Much gets rolling, it’s an unstoppable Juggernaut of entertainment.
 Doris Day doesn’t just sing – she’s an amazing actress who isn’t overshadowed by Jimmy Stewart’s performance or legend.
 This flick is certainly one of my favorite Hitchcock movies.
 If you’ve already seen this flick, re-watch the scene below for your own entertainment just to remind yourself how powerful images and music can be when paired together by a master – dialogue is for amateurs!
 And if you haven’t seen it, I highly recommend you get to it.

 Check out more Better Know Your Hitchcock

-Posted on September 17, 2012, in movie reviews and tagged Alfred Hitchcock, Better Know Your Hitchcock, doris day, Jimmy Stewart, movie reviews, the man who knew too much.
+Posted on September 17, 2012, in movie review and tagged Alfred Hitchcock, Better Know Your Hitchcock, doris day, Jimmy Stewart, movie review, the man who knew too much.
 Bookmark the permalink.
 1 Comment.